2017 Rugby League World Cup: Draw

 The draw was undertaken at the launch of the event in Auckland on 19 July 2016 and involved the same four group format as the 2013 tournament.

 The first two groups are made up of four teams whilst the other two groups feature three teams each.
 The top three teams in the first two groups and the winners of the two smaller groups will qualify for the quarter-finals.
 Group play will involve a round robin in the larger groups, and a round robin in the smaller groups with an additional inter-group game for each team so all teams will play three group games.

 Squads

 Each team submitted a squad of twenty-four players for the tournament, the same as the 2013 tournament.

 Venues

 It was announced in October 2014 that negotiations were being held for Papua New Guinea to host matches.
 The Papua New Guinea Rugby Football League presented to the RLIF in September 2015, requesting to host three matches.
 In October 2015 it was confirmed that Papua New Guinea would host three matches in the group stage.

-Melbourne Rectangular Stadium in Melbourne hosted the opening game between Australia and England while Brisbane Stadium in Brisbane hosted the World Cup Final.
+Melbourne Rectangular Stadium in Melbourne hosted the opening game between Australia and England included an Aboriginal selection and a New Zealand Mãori side. and while Brisbane Stadium in Brisbane hosted the World Cup final.